Engineering-Research-and-Development/true-connector-basic_data_app_sftp/README.md

 Depending on the configuration, REST(mixed, form, header) or Web Socket Flow.

-This class (controller) is an entry point in Provider part of the dataApp, and it will receive request from Provider ECC.
+This class (controller) is an entry point in Provider part of the DataApp SFTP, and it will receive request from Provider ECC.
 Depending on the IDS Message received it will execute predefined logic in Message Handlers, and that should not be changed.
 Only modification should be made when ArtifactRequestMessage is received - when creating response payload.
 Code of interest can be found in following class:

  [**it.eng.idsa.dataapp.handler.ArtifactMessageHandler**](https://github.com/Engineering-Research-and-Development/true-connector-basic_data_app/blob/master/src/main/java/it/eng/idsa/dataapp/handler/ArtifactMessageHandler.java)